ibm-cloud-docs/cloud-activity-tracker/svcs/kp_at.md

 {{site.data.keyword.keymanagementserviceshort}} is an encryption key management service.
 You can use the {{site.data.keyword.keymanagementserviceshort}} service to provision encrypted keys for apps across {{site.data.keyword.Bluemix_notm}}.
 For more information, see [Getting started with Key Protect](/docs/services/keymgmt/index.html#getting-started-with-key-protect).

-To manage encrypted keys, you can create and delete keys through the {{site.data.keyword.Bluemix_notm}} UI or programmatically by using the [IBM Key Protect API](https://docs-api-keyprotect.ng.bluemix.net/#/){: new_window}.
+To manage encrypted keys, you can create and delete keys through the {{site.data.keyword.Bluemix_notm}} UI or programmatically by using the [{{site.data.keyword.keymanagementserviceshort}} API](https://docs-api-keyprotect.ng.bluemix.net/#/){: new_window}.

 ## How it works
 {: #how}

-In {{site.data.keyword.Bluemix_notm}}, to monitor the activity trail for the {{site.data.keyword.keymanagementserviceshort}} service, you must provision the {{site.data.keyword.cloudaccesstrailshort}} service in the same space where the {{site.data.keyword.keymanagementserviceshort}} service is provisioned.
+In the {{site.data.keyword.Bluemix_notm}}, to monitor the activity trail for the {{site.data.keyword.keymanagementserviceshort}} service, you must provision the {{site.data.keyword.cloudaccesstrailshort}} service in the same space where the {{site.data.keyword.keymanagementserviceshort}} service is provisioned.
 After both services are provisioned and running, activity events are generated and automatically collected in the {{site.data.keyword.cloudaccesstrailshort}} log when you create, read, or delete a key.

 Due to the sensitivity of the information for an encrypted key, when an event is generated as a result of an API call to the {{site.data.keyword.keymanagementserviceshort}} service, the event that is generated does not include detailed information about the key.
 The event includes a correlation ID that can be used to identify the key internally in your cloud environment.
 The correlation ID is a field that is returned as part of the **responseHeader.content** field.
 You use this information to correlate the sensitive data of the encrypted key with the information of the action reported through the event.